 The Hallowed Gram Summary

-Ultimately dispensaries exist within a capitalist system run by fallible human beings.
+Ultimately, dispensaries exist within a capitalist system run by fallible human beings.

 There are good and bad ones, and despite how many Google Maps reviews you read, you are bound to have a mixed bag of experiences depending on where you happen to visit.

-Overall, I’d say there are far more good dispensaries than bad though, so don’t sweat the selection process that much.
+Overall, I’d say there are far more good dispensaries than bad, though, so don’t sweat the selection process that much.

 Cannabis is an herb, and as such, you can apply basic existing knowledge about other herbs in your shopping process (organic cultivation, freshness of product, minimal processing, beautiful aromas) to have a baseline of confidence in your mission.